 For a more in-depth example see Autocomplete

-Include custom js on a page with the script tag on only the page where it is needed, or globally via your docuemnt function
+Include custom js on a page with the script tag on only the page where it is needed, or globally via your document function

 page :: (Hyperbole :> es) => Page es '[JBoxes, Message]